 What is the role of biobanks?

-Biobanks (also known as biological resource centers) are entities responsible for the management of biological samples and their associated data.
+Biobanks (also known as biological resource centers) are entities responsible for the management of haman biological samples specimen and their associated data.
 These structures can collect and preserve biological samples of eye disease in the form of samples inventory.

 Eye diseases represent all the pathologies affecting the components of the eye and the vision.
 They may be due to infections, genetics or aging, and may cause vision disorders such as a decrease in visual acuity, blurred vision, double vision or distorted vision.